ZoeyZYUUU/Term1/README.md

    - Segment customer groups by region and behavior to identify market needs in different regions.

 5. Report Generation and Visualization:
-   - Create summary reports showing sales trends, customer behavior, and review distribution.
+   - Create summary reports showing sales trends, and customer behavior, and review distribution.
    - Use SQL for group aggregation, conduct multi-dimensional analysis of orders, products, and customers, and visualize results using Power BI or other BI tools.

+## ETL
+We have folder ETL_Utils where I create data marts for filtered customers from Rio de Janeiro and an ETL event, which runs daily and provides us with high-value customers.

 ### Summary